vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 This document provides an introduction to [occupancy models](https://www.nps.gov/olym/learn/nature/upload/OccupancyModelFactSheet.pdf) in [Stan](http://mc-stan.org/).
 The terms occupancy models and occurrence models can be used synonymous from a statistical and programming perspective, but can have important ecological differences from a scientific perspective.
-Both terms are used interchangeably within this document unless specifically indicated that one term is appropriate for a specific location.
+Both terms are used interchangeably within this document unless specifically indicated that one term is appropriate for a specific use.

 ## Motivation